Our Research

 Developmental Genome Anatomy Project (DGAP)

-The Developmental Genome Anatomy Project (DGAP) has been funded by the National Institutes of Health (NIH) through the National Institute of General Medical Sciences (NIGMS) since 1999.
-DGAP uses naturally occurring human chromosome rearrangements found in association with major congenital anomalies to identify genes critical in human development.
-Various evolving genomics resources including an ordered BAC map of the human genome and the complete human DNA sequence are facilitating high throughput identification of these developmental genes.
+The Developmental Genome Anatomy Project (DGAP) has been a groundbreaking initiative funded by the National Institutes of Health (NIH) through the National Institute of General Medical Sciences (NIGMS) since its inception in 1999.
+DGAP focuses on utilizing naturally occurring human chromosome rearrangements that are associated with major congenital anomalies in order to pinpoint and analyze genes that play a crucial role in human development.
+Over the years, DGAP has leveraged various evolving genomics resources, such as an ordered BAC map of the human genome and the complete human DNA sequence, to facilitate the high-throughput identification of these critical developmental genes.
+This comprehensive approach has not only advanced our understanding of human genetics and developmental biology but has also laid the foundation for potential breakthroughs in the treatment and prevention of congenital anomalies.

 Genetic Studies of Uterine Leiomyomata (Fibroids)